jimi36/pump/README.md

 ## Service

-At first, you should create and start the library service engine:
+First of all, you should create and start the library service engine:
 ```c++
 #include <pump/service.h>